billyemmanuelwesh/LocationFilm/README.md

-Movie Rental Web Application - Single Page Application (SPA)
+# Movie Rental Web Application - Single Page Application (SPA)

-OBJECTIVE: Develop a Movie Rental Web Application - Single Page Application (SPA).
+## OBJECTIVE: Develop a Movie Rental Web Application - Single Page Application (SPA).

-TECHNOLOGIES USED: JavaScript, JSON, XML, AJAX/FETCH, HTML/CSS, Bootstrap.
+## TECHNOLOGIES USED: JavaScript, JSON, XML, AJAX/FETCH, HTML/CSS, Bootstrap.

-TASK DESCRIPTION:
+## TASK DESCRIPTION:

-Develop a simple web page for a fictional movie rental company.
+o Develop a simple web page for a fictional movie rental company.

-Design and implement a responsive SPA with Bootstrap for an optimized user experience.
+o Design and implement a responsive SPA with Bootstrap for an optimized user experience.

-Initially display the first 20 movies, with the option to display all movies on demand.
+o Initially display the first 20 movies, with the option to display all movies on demand.

-Manipulate the DOM – Create interactive elements: movie cards, buttons, and category selectors.
+o Manipulate the DOM – Create interactive elements: movie cards, buttons, and category selectors.

-Use AJAX/FETCH for asynchronous requests and data management in JSON format.
+o Use AJAX/FETCH for asynchronous requests and data management in JSON format.

-Convert JSON data to XML for server processing.
+o Convert JSON data to XML for server processing.

-Use a class and OOP for structured management of movie data.
+o Use a class and OOP for structured management of movie data.

-Integrate filtered search, adding/modifying movies via modal forms, sorting, and pagination.
+o Integrate filtered search, adding/modifying movies via modal forms, sorting, and pagination.

 ## SKILLS:
 · JSON · XML Schema · Document Object Model (DOM) · JavaScript · AJAX/FETCH · Object-Oriented Programming (OOP)